cms-legacydata-analyses/EventProductionExampleTool/README.md

 cmsDriver.py --help
 ```

 The options list is divided into two sections according to the user's level of knowledge: Options and Expert Options.
-Here, only the former, the "standar" Options, are listed:
+Here, only the former, the "standard" Options, are listed:

 - `-s STEP, --step=STEP`: this option is useful to indicate what kind of steps the user wants to run and in which order.
 The most common, possible values for *STEP* are: